amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

     console.log(isEvenOrOdd(10001)); // => Odd
   ```

  It doesn't matter if n is 10 or 10,001, it will execute line 2 only one time.

+ **Note:** primitive operations like sum, multiplication, substraction, division, modulo, bit shift, etc are constant time.
+Other operations/methods like *`Array.sort`* are not!
+So, beware of the runtime of methods manipulating objects and arrays.

+ **Advanced note:** you could also replace *`n % 2`* with the bit AND operator: *`n & 1`*.
+If the first bit (<abbr title="Least Significant Bit">LSB</abbr>) is `1` then is odd otherwise is even.

  This example is easy.
 Let's do another example.

   ## Look-up table